 I work in mixed media-pen and ink, pencil, charcoal, watercolors, and occasionally airbrush.
 Although my drawings are predominantly black and white, one or two colors usually appear somewhere in each work.
 I enjoy the fine line work that I use in shading.
 Even though I consider myself a ‘realist’, I sometimes get abstract when rendering folds and various textures.
 I’m sometimes surprised at the shapes and images I see within my main image when I sit back after completing a piece.
 I also slightly "distort" the faces of my subjects…that’s been my style since I can remember.
 My people are all slightly quirky - exaggerated facial features, gangly legs and knobby knees, and grown-up heads on children’s’ bodies.
 Sometimes they look out at the viewer with a curious, intense gaze, making one wonder what they were thinking when the original photograph was taken.

-Steve Opet graduated from the Art Institute of Pittsburgh in 1975, making Dean’s List and earning an Associate’s Degree.
+Steve Opet graduated from the Art Institute of Pittsburgh in 1975, making Dean’s List his last two quarters and earning an Associate’s Degree.
 In 1990 he earned a Bachelor of Arts Degree, Point Park College (now University), Pittsburgh.

 Opet was a Weirton Steel employee for 24 years.
 First as a union worker, then communications specialist creating monthly safety posters, then foreman, Sinter Plant, and finally Planner in Utilities/BOP.